Korea Educational Broadcasting System (EBS), CC BY 4.0, via Wikimedia Commons

 Overview

-Haeinsa Temple is a Buddhist temple located on Mount Gayasan in Hapcheon County, South Gyeongsang Province, South Korea.
-Founded in 802 CE, it is one of Korea's Three Jewel Temples and houses the Tripitaka Koreana, the most complete collection of Buddhist scriptures in existence.
+Haeinsa Temple is a Buddhist temple located on Mount Gaya in Hapcheon County, South Gyeongsang Province, South Korea.
+Founded in 802 CE, it is one of Korea's Three Jewel Temples and houses the Tripitaka Koreana, regarded as the most complete collection of Buddhist scriptures, carved on more than 80,000 woodblocks.
+Haeinsa Temple is an active site of pilgrimage and worship.
 The temple complex, particularly the Janggyeong Panjeon depositories, was designated a UNESCO World Heritage Site in 1995.

 Present